TiCaLiBrO/Trillidium/README.md

 I'll tell you.
 It goes from right to left.
 In Trillia, the first = is an assignment of x, while the second one is a comparative operator. x = y > z
 Might make it easier to understand.
-You can use `if` to be more clear. x = if y = z
+You can use `if` to be clearer. x = if y = z
 Here, the `if` actually gets the value of the expression as True or False, and that is then returned to x.
 Maybe `if` should be enforced here for clarity. hmmm...